-Download the wDriver. chmod it to be executable.
+Download the wD program. chmod it to be executable.
 It is a tcl/expect program.

-Download the wIdiot. chmod it to be executable.
+For an example, download the wA (idiot) agent. chmod it to be executable.
 It is a Perl program.

 On the command line, type the following command: